 If you don’t like the officially registered LLC name you’ve created, don’t worry.
-You can register for what is known as a Fictitious Name, Trade Name or DBA Name (Doing Business As).
+You can register for what is known as a Fictitious Name, Trade Name, or DBA (Doing Business As) Name.

-This trade name is the name that you’ll use for your Georgia LLC and will show to the world via signs, advertisements, flyers and more.
-You’ll need to register your trade name with the Clerk of Superior Courts in your county.
-You can check this link to find the appropriate Clerk for you here.
+This trade name is the name that you’ll use for your Georgia LLC and will show to the world via signs, advertisements, flyers, and more.
+You’ll need to register your trade name with the clerk of your county's superior court.
+You can check this link to find the appropriate clerk for you here.

-A registered agent in Georgia is someone who will be available on business days during business hours to receive mail from official government agencies (like the Georgia Corporations Division), as well as important legal documents and notices (like service of process) on behalf of your business in Georgia, as a registered agent must.
+A registered agent must be available on business days during business hours to receive mail from official government agencies (like the Georgia Corporations Division), as well as important legal documents and notices (like service of process) on behalf of your business in Georgia.

-You have two options available to you when it comes to choosing a registered agent for your business: you can either take on the task of registered agent yourself or use a registered agent service.
+You have two options when it comes to choosing a registered agent for your business: you can either take on the task of registered agent yourself or use a registered agent service.
 I’ll list the pros and cons of both below.

-If you choose to become the registered agent for your Georgia LLC then you’ll need to register your name and address with the Secretary of State Corporations Division which means that your personal information will be put on the public record.
-This totally negates the protection of your personal information you can receive when you form an LLC and also use an LLC formation service.
+If you choose to become the registered agent for your Georgia LLC, you’ll need to register your name and address with the Secretary of State Corporations Division, which means that your personal information will be put on the public record.
+This totally negates the protection of your personal information you can receive when you form an LLC and use an LLC formation service.
 It leaves your information vulnerable to people who would use it for criminal purposes.

-Being a registered agent in Georgia will also take up a lot of your time and it’s a lot of work.
+Being your own registered agent in Georgia will also take up a lot of your time and energy.
 You have to be available during normal business hours on business days to accept mail and service of process for your business.
 The unfortunate thing here is that most LLCs also operate during normal business hours on business days, and you can’t be in two places at once.